 Core strategies of the Mission include decentralized public health management.
-This will be realized by implementation of District & Block health action plan (DBHAP), which will be the principal instrument for planning, implementation and monitoring, and which will be formulated through a participatory and bottom-up planning process.
-DBHAP enable village, block, district and state levels to identify the gaps and constraints in order to improve services with regard to access, demand and quality of health care.
-NRHM-DBHAP is anticipated to form the cornerstone of all strategies and activities in the district.

-The District & block health action plan integrates the various interrelated components of health to facilitate access to services and ensure quality of care.
+This will be realized by implementation of District Health Action Plan(DHAP), which will be the principal instrument for planning, implementation and monitoring, and which will be formulated through a participatory and bottom-up planning process.
+DHAP enable District, block, District and state levels to identify the gaps and constraints in order to improve services with regard to access, demand and quality of health care.
+NRHM-DHAP is anticipated to form the cornerstone of all strategies and activities in the District.
+The District Health Action Plan integrates the various interrelated components of health to facilitate access to services and ensure quality of care.
 These different components are as detailed below: